 Personal items such as handbags, water bottles, study materials and scrap paper CANNOT be brought into the testing center.
-Please also note that any phones or watches or other electronic, photographic, scanning, recording and listening devices are strictly prohibited from the test center.
+Please also note that any phones or watches, wearable technology, or other electronic, photographic, scanning, recording and listening devices are strictly prohibited from the test center.
 If you are seen with such a device, you will be dismissed from the test, your test scores from all tests taken that day will be cancelled and you will forfeit your test fees.
 If you are seen ACCESSING such a device for ANY reason, in addition to the above conditions, the device will be confiscated and inspected.
 For more information, see What to Bring on test day.

 - How are passing scores set and validated?
 Why do scores differ across states?